fcrozatier/f-stack/packages/functorial/README.md

 This, combined with the granularity of the `ReactiveEvent` which tells us how the structure changes, let us create expressive mappings of semantics.

-For example, since all common web APIs all revolve around create and delete operations,
+For example, since all common web APIs all revolve around multiple operations

 - `setAttribute` and `removeAttribute`
 - `addEventListener` and `removeEventListener`
 - `.classList.add` and `.classList.remove`
 - `.style.setProperty` and `.style.removeProperty`

-the `delete` operation on a state object can be mapped to the expected corresponding operation in the DOM.
-Idiomatic and expressive.
+the `delete` operation on a state object can be directly mapped to the expected corresponding operation in the DOM.
+Idiomatic and expressive, with no diffing.

 ### Videos